Think-A-Move/SPEAR-SDK-Java-Linux/SpearSdkExample/README.md

 ### Set JAVA_HOME Environment variable:

-#### On Linux Mint 20.1:

-Run the following command and copy the path from your Java installation.
+1. Run the following command and copy the path from your Java installation.
 ```bash
 $ sudo update-alternatives --config java
 ```

-Open `/etc/environment` using nano or your favorite text editor.
+2. Open `/etc/environment` using nano or your favorite text editor.
 ```bash
 $ sudo nano /etc/environment
 ```

-At the end of this file, add the following line, making sure to replace the highlighted path with your own copied path.
+3. At the end of this file, add the following line, making sure to replace the highlighted path with your own copied path.
 ```bash
 JAVA_HOME="/opt/jdk/jdk1.8.0_291/bin/java"
 ```

-Save and exit the file, and reload it.
+4. Save and exit the file, and reload it.
 ```bash
 $ source /etc/environment
 ```

-You can now test whether the environment variable has been set by executing the following command:
+5. You can now test whether the environment variable has been set by executing the following command:
 ```bash
 $ echo $JAVA_HOME
 ```